stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Indicates when containers do not have memory requests and limits set.
+**Description**: Indicates when containers do not have memory requests set.

-**Remediation**: Set memory requests and limits for your container based on its requirements.
+**Remediation**: Set memory requests for your container based on its requirements.
 Refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for details.

 **Template**: [memory-requirements](templates.md#memory-requirements)